JOB ANNOUNCEMENT (PDF)

 - A resume

-- A state policy or advocacy campaign you were involved in.
+- A policy or advocacy campaign you were involved in.
 What was your role?
-What strategies and tactics did you use?
+What type of analysis and/or support did you provide?
 How did these efforts strengthen the campaign?
 Did you achieve success in the campaign?
 Why or why not?

-Send these materials as attachments (or a single PDF attachment) to jobs AT climateplanca DOT org.
+Send these materials as attachments (or a single PDF attachment) to email@example.com.
 You will receive an email confirming receipt of your materials.
 Please, no faxes, postal mail, or phone calls.

-This position was posted on October 25, 2017.
-Please apply by November 27, 2017 to ensure your application is considered.
-The position will remain posted at climateplan.org until filled.
+This position was posted on July 2, 2019.
+Please apply by July 30, 2019, to ensure your application is considered.
+The position will remain posted at www.climateplan.org until filled.